libraryofcelsus/Aetherius_AI_Assistant/readme.md

 22. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

+23. Type "Clear Memories" to clear short term memory.
+Type "Exit" to exit without saving the current conversation to episodic memory.
+Type "Save and Exit" to summarize the current conversation and upload it to episodic memories.

+24. To reset Aetherius completely, enter DB Management and select "Reset Pinecone Index".
+Type "Delete All Data" to delete and remake the index.

-23. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for training.
+25. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for training.
 Auto-Memory may also lead to some issues, chat-manual is recommended if only using GPT 3.5.

 # Contact
 Discord: Kutkh#7805